 • At the Jamestown Settlement: Powhatan Indian Village, Ships, and James Fort

-• At the Yorktown Victory Center: Military Encampment and 1780's Farm
+• At the American Revolution Museum at Yorktown: Military Encampment and 1780's Farm

 Once assigned, youth will spend five days training alongside a costumed interpreter to master one position within their site.
 Upon completion of the training sessions and successful mastery of the position, youth MAY be asked to continue volunteering for the Jamestown-Yorktown Foundation as a costumed interpreter.
 They would be expected to volunteer at least 8 hours per month during the school year and 16 hours per month during the following summer.